hopesgit/viewing_party/README.md

 ## About This Project

 Viewing party is an application in which users can explore movie options and create a viewing party event for themself and their friends.
 Create an account and browse for your favorite movies.
 Search for the most popular movies or for the specific movie you want.
+Please click the Heroku link below to get started.

 ## Credits and Attributions:
 <img src="http://media.tumblr.com/6df8b0d6154a26601b9a3ef1c9662de7/tumblr_inline_mn2e2keoSG1qz4rgp.png" alt="build passing"/>